maximgarner54/SportsCompanyProject/README.md

 * `/Dashboarding/SQL Queries/ParentIncrementalJoin.dbquery.ipynb` — Combining incremental and full load for dashboarding purposes.
 * `/Dashboarding/SQL Queries/DashboardQuery.dbquery.ipynb` — Creating a denormalized view to utilize in dashboarding environments.
 * `/Dashboarding/SportsProjectDashboard.pdf` — A sample dashboard.

+#Orchestration
+* `/SuccessfulRun.png` — A screenshot of a successful run in which a pipeline updates the dataset with daily additions.